Entura boosts dams engineering capability with new appointments

 Specialist power and water consulting firm Entura has welcomed two new senior dams engineering specialists to its internationally renowned team.

-Marius Jonker and Al Ahmed-Zeki joined the firm as Specialist Dams Engineers, based at Entura’s offices in Melbourne, Victoria and Cambridge, Tasmania, respectively.
+Marius Jonker and Al Ahmed-Zeki joined the firm as Specialist Dams Engineers, based at Entura’s offices in Melbourne, Victoria and Hobart, Tasmania, respectively.

 “We’re pleased to welcome Marius and Al to the team,” said Angus Swindon, Power and Water Director at Entura.
 “Both bring a wealth of experience to the firm and I’m confident they will add tremendous value to our clients’ projects across Australia and the Asia-pacific region.”